John-Michael Tebelak: Education and Godspell

 Tebelak was born in Berea, Ohio and graduated from Berea High School in 1966.
+His parents were Genevieve and John Tebelak, and he had one sister.

 He first produced Godspell as his master's thesis, under Lawrence Carra, at Carnegie Mellon University in December 1970.
 He had been studying Greek and Roman mythology, but became fascinated by the joy expressed in the Gospels, with the deadline for his thesis two weeks away.
 He attended an Easter Vigil service in 1970 at Pittsburgh's St. Paul Cathedral, wearing his usual overalls and a T-shirt.
 A police officer frisked him for drugs after the service.
 He wrote, of this experience, "I left with the feeling that, rather than rolling the rock away from the Tomb, they were piling more on.
 I went home, took out my manuscript, and worked it to completion in a non-stop frenzy."
 Though he never completed his coursework at the university, Carnegie Mellon did award him a degree.

 He then directed productions of Godspell at La MaMa Experimental Theatre Club, the Cherry Lane Theatre, the Promenade Theatre, and on Broadway.
 He was named Theatre Man of the Year by Elliott Norton of the Boston Record American, and Most Promising Director of 1971 by the New York Drama Desk.
 He was also named an Outstanding Ohioan by then-Governor John J. Gilligan.
 Following the success of Godspell, he contributed funding to a number of productions at La MaMa, including Paul Foster's Silver Queen Saloon (1978); William M. Hoffman's A Book of Etiquette (1978); Steven Margoshes, Gerome Ragni, and James Rado's Jack Sound (1978); Tadeusz Kantor's The Dead Class (1979); Winston Tong in two pieces (1979); Andrei Serban and Elizabeth Swados' Fragments of a Trilogy; Rosalyn Drexler's Vulgar Lives (1979); Meredith Monk's Recent Ruins (1979); and Ron Tavel's Nutrcracker in the Land of Nuts (1979/1980).